-Dr Peter Fahmy consults patients as a General Cardiologist.
-General Cardiologists treats patients with a range of heart conditions such as:
+Dr Peter Fahmy is an Interventional, Structural and General Cardiologist at Norwest Private Hospital.
+Peter treats patients who experience a range of heart conditions such as:

 - Angina (chest pain)